freebsd/freebsd-src/docs/LangRef.rst

 but it does imply that once the location is known dereferenceable its value is henceforth unchanging.

+The optional ``!invariant.group`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node.
+See ``invariant.group`` metadata.

 The optional ``!nonnull`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with no entries.
 The existence of the ``!nonnull`` metadata on the instruction tells the optimizer that the value loaded is known to never be null.
-This is analogous to the ''nonnull'' attribute on parameters and return values.
+This is analogous to the ``nonnull`` attribute on parameters and return values.
 This metadata can only be applied to loads of a pointer type.

-The optional ``!dereferenceable`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with one ``i64`` entry.
+The optional ``!dereferenceable`` metadata must reference a single metadata name ``<deref_bytes_node>`` corresponding to a metadata node with one ``i64`` entry.
 The existence of the ``!dereferenceable`` metadata on the instruction tells the optimizer that the value loaded is known to be dereferenceable.
 The number of bytes known to be dereferenceable is specified by the integer value in the metadata node.
 This is analogous to the ''dereferenceable'' attribute on parameters and return values.
 This metadata can only be applied to loads of a pointer type.

-The optional ``!dereferenceable_or_null`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with one ``i64`` entry.
+The optional ``!dereferenceable_or_null`` metadata must reference a single metadata name ``<deref_bytes_node>`` corresponding to a metadata node with one ``i64`` entry.
 The existence of the ``!dereferenceable_or_null`` metadata on the instruction tells the optimizer that the value loaded is known to be either dereferenceable or null.
 The number of bytes known to be dereferenceable is specified by the integer value in the metadata node.
 This is analogous to the ''dereferenceable_or_null'' attribute on parameters and return values.
+This metadata can only be applied to loads of a pointer type.

+The optional ``!align`` metadata must reference a single metadata name ``<align_node>`` corresponding to a metadata node with one ``i64`` entry.
+The existence of the ``!align`` metadata on the instruction tells the optimizer that the value loaded is known to be aligned to a boundary specified by the integer value in the metadata node.
+The alignment must be a power of 2.
+This is analogous to the ''align'' attribute on parameters and return values.
 This metadata can only be applied to loads of a pointer type.

 Semantics:
 """"""""""